 Cutting on Action

 This is what it sounds like.
-You cut at the point of action, because that’s what our eyes and brains are naturally expecting.
+You cut at the point of action because that’s what our eyes and brains naturally expect.
 When someone kicks open a door, we expect to see the change in angle when the door is kicked, not after it’s flown open and swaying for a moment.
 The bathroom scene from Pulp Fiction is an example of pretty much every cut being on the action (other than the cutaways, but more on that next).

-If you watch that scene from the last step again, you’ll see the cutaway shots that bring the whole thing together, and the most important cutaway at the end (which is only a couple of frames), which is the pop tarts popping out of the toaster.
+If you watch that scene from the last step again, you’ll see the cutaway shots that bring the whole thing together.
+The most important cutaway is at the end (which is only a couple of frames), when the pop tarts are popping out of the toaster.
 Tarantino cuts away to the cabinet to show the pop tarts, then to the gun, then to the bathroom door, all to give us the context and tell us that ‘there’s a dude in there!’
-Then we forget about the pop tarts until BAM — they pop out and the shots are fired.
+Then we forget about the pop-tarts until BAM — they pop out, and the shots are fired.

 Cross Cut, aka Parallel Editing

-A match cut is an edit that gives a context and continuity to the scene and pushes it in a certain direction, without disorienting the viewer.
-You use it to either move between scenes or move around a space, while keeping everything coherent.
-A very basic version is shooting someone opening a door from behind, and then cutting to the opposite side as they walk through it.
+A match cut is an edit that gives context and continuity to the scene and pushes it in a certain direction without disorienting the viewer.
+You use it to either move between scenes or move around a space while keeping everything coherent.
+A very basic version is shooting someone opening a door from behind and then cutting to the opposite side as they walk through it.
 The most famous examples of match cuts are 2001: A Space Odyssey and Lawrence of Arabia (coincidentally when he blows out a match), but Tree of Life also contains match cuts (and many other types described previously) in the eternity scene.

 You can really prove just how creative you are as an editor (or how organized you are in pre-production) by adding some invisible cuts in your video or film.
-The goal of these types of cuts is to keep the shot looking like one continuous take.
+These types of cuts aim to keep the shot looking like one continuous take.
 Invisible cuts were used to nab Oscar Gold in Gravity, and are the main reason Birdman appears to be seamless.
-You can replicate this by filling the end of one frame entirely with something black or low-lit (or of a similar color in general) and blending it with the beginning of the next clip, or doing something like a whip pan (a staple of Paul Thomas Anderson’s films).
+You can replicate this by filling the end of one frame entirely with something black or low-lit (or of a similar color in general) and blending it with the beginning of the next clip or doing something like a whip pan (a staple of Paul Thomas Anderson’s films).

-Another way to create invisible cuts is by using something like a light leak or lens flare, or by using a foreground object to fill the frame and transition to the next clip or scene.
+Another way to create invisible cuts is by using a light leak or lens flare, or a foreground object to fill the frame and transition to the next clip or scene.
 Here’s a quick example I did using a couple of Pond5 clips:

-The last thing I’ll say about types of edits is that you can experiment by using multiple cuts at the same time.
-You can use a match dissolve (someone turning into a monster or creature), a matching cross cut (twins experiencing a feeling at the same time in different places), smash cut j cut (someone wakes up from a dream and their partner off camera asks them if they’re okay), etc., etc. A good example of all kinds of cutting techniques is in the film Spring Breakers:
+The last thing I’ll say about types of edits is that you can experiment and create extra layers to your story by using multiple techniques simultaneously.
+You can use a match dissolve (someone turning into a monster or creature), a matching cross cut (twins experiencing a feeling at the same time in different places), smash cut-j cut (someone wakes up from a dream and their partner off camera asks them if they’re okay), etc., etc. A good example of all kinds of cutting techniques is in the film Spring Breakers:

-If you want one last example of all the types of cuts, let our friends at Rocket Jump Film School help you out.
+If you want one last example of all the types of cuts, let our friends at Rocket Jump Film School help.